 “That’s the group that’s leaving Trump,” she said.
 “And it’s because of his demeanor, more than his policies.
 For older women, especially.
 They went through the battles.
 They frankly do not appreciate the demeaning of women.
 More than that, they’re thinking of their children and their grandchildren.”

-That is not how it has played out so far.
-Not only has Florida been slammed by the virus, but also no other demographic has been affected more than older people.
+Florida has been slammed by the virus, but no other demographic has been affected more than older people.
 About 93% of Florida’s 15,100 deaths from the virus have been people 55 and older, and many are scared — and enraged.

 “The whole virus thing has hit really hard here,” said Branscome, who pointed out that almost everyone in The Villages moved there from somewhere else.
 “We can’t go see our families because of COVID.
 I’m not seeing an end to it.
 There is no plan.
 Biden has a plan.
 He wears a mask.
 It gives us hope.”